Uzbekistan and the World Bank: World Bank Strategy in Uzbekistan

-The Uzbekistan economy is currently in a period of sustained economic growth since 2002, with GDP growing 7.8% in 2016.
+The Uzbekistan economy has been in a period of sustained economic growth since 2002, with GDP growing 7.8% in 2016.
 The World Bank attributes growth in 2016 to expansions in services, agriculture and the service sectors.
 Cotton is a major commodity comprising 14.2% of total exports in 2015, down from more than 20% in 2012.

 The World Bank's Systematic Country Diagnostic report released in 2016 identifies 10 constraints that limit the economic potential of Uzbekistan.
 Among these are low accountability and regional inequality in the public sector, infrastructure bottlenecks, regulatory barriers, inefficient land allocation in the agricultural sector, limited access to pre-primary and tertiary education, and unsustainable use of natural resources.
 Taking into account the constraints listed in the SCD, the World Bank Country Partnership Framework for 2016–2020 highlights three Focus Areas to support the government's objective of achieving upper-middle income status by 2030.
 The focuses are private sector growth, agricultural competitiveness and cotton sector modernization, and public service delivery.